CEME 4003 - Wind and Earthquake Engineering

 General Course Information

-Course Code CEME 4003 Course Wind and Earthquake Engineering Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Course Description The course provides students with an understanding on the behaviour of structures under wind and earthquake loads.
+Course Code CEME 4003 Course Wind and Earthquake Engineering Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites CEME 3001, CEME 3002, CEME 3003 Course Description The course provides students with an understanding on the behaviour of structures under wind and earthquake loads.
 Students will learn concepts and techniques for analysing dynamic response of structures subjected to these loadings, and the aspects of structural design with regard to wind and earthquake loads.
-On the completion of the course, students will develop: (1) an understanding of dynamic responses of structures in related to dynamic loads with emphasis on wind and earthquake effect, (2) ability to assess the response of structures subjected to wind and earthquake loads, and (3) skills in the analysis and design of structures subjected to wind and earthquake loads using Australian Standards
+On the completion of the course, students will develop: (1) an understanding of dynamic responses of structures in related to dynamic loads with emphasis on wind and earthquake effect, (2) ability to assess the response of structures subjected to wind and earthquake loads, and (3) skills in the analysis and design of structures subjected to wind and earthquake loads using Australian Standards.

 Course Coordinator: Professor Alex Ching-Tai Ng